 - Suzette will publish five original posts per week while engaging customers directly online.

 - Bernie will do one live video every week that highlights new products.

 - Emily will monitor platform analytics to ensure that social media activity continues to increase.

-The management team at Black Rock Auto has created a strategic plan that requires its sales representatives to increase sales throughout the month of May by 15%.
+The management team at Black Rock Auto has created a strategic plan that requires its representatives to increase sales throughout May by 15%.

-- James, Richard, Melissa and Beatrice will start arriving to work before peak sales hours.
+- James, Richard, Melissa and Beatrice will start arriving at work before peak sales hours.

 - Jonathan will conduct employee reviews daily to reinforce effective sales methods.

 - David will teach new sales techniques to the team during slow times.